dncoyote/software-engineering-guides/Notes/Core-Java.md

 - Avoid this approach unless needed, as it creates a new object every time.

 ### String Immutability
+- Immutability means that once a String is created, the object cannot be changed.
+- Any operation like concatenation, substring, replace → creates a new String object.
-- Prevents modification of sensitive data.
+- This helps prevents modification of sensitive data.
 - Helps JVM optimize memory with the String Pool.
-- Since strings don’t change, they can be safely shared across threads.
+- Immutability ensures:
+    - Thread-safety (safe to share across threads).
+    - Security (e.g., passwords in memory don’t change accidentally).
+    - HashCode caching (faster lookups in HashMap/HashSet).

 ```java
 public class StringExample {